Compare deskbird vs Kadence

 Kadence and deskbird are workplace management platforms serving different priorities.

-deskbird was built from scratch for hybrid work, treating desk booking, room scheduling, visitor management, and attendance planning as one connected, modular system.
+Kadence built its reputation on team scheduling: neighborhood planning, AI-powered scheduling suggestions, and WiFi-based automatic check-ins. deskbird was built from scratch for hybrid work, treating desk booking, room scheduling, visitor management, and attendance planning as one connected, modular system.

 - Check-in flexibility: deskbird supports QR codes, geofencing, and user-triggered check-ins.
 Kadence relies on the Kadence Agent (WiFi/desktop app), which means no QR option and dependency on a desktop install.

-- Pricing transparency: deskbird offers per-user plans with a free tier and flexible monthly billing.
-Kadence doesn't publish pricing plan costs publicly, but requires annual contracts and charges $250 per each floor plan uploaded.
+- Pricing transparency: deskbird offers transparent per-user pricing starting at €2.50/user/month with no annual lock-in required.
+Kadence doesn't publish pricing publicly, requires annual billing, and charges $250 per floor plan upload: all costs that compound as your office footprint grows.

 deskbird vs Kadence: an overview